Monthly L.I.V.E. (Live Interactive Virtual Event) Lunchtime Seminar Series!

 Who should attend

 Anyone with an interest in positive psychology research and applications – all welcome!
 Others for whom this would be particularly relevant: postgraduate and undergraduate psychology students; clinical practitioners; carers; teachers; coaches.
-The symposium will be of particular interest to anyone with curiosity about or intention to study on the MSc Applied Positive Psychology (MAPP).
+The symposium will be of particular interest to anyone with curiosity about or intention to study on the MSc Applied Positive Psychology (MAPP) course.